 OBJECTIVE: Anxiety is common in youth with autism spectrum disorder (ASD).
 There is no accepted outcome measure for anxiety in this population.

 METHOD: Following a series of focus groups with parents of youth with ASD, we generated 72 items (scored 0-3).
-Parents of 990 youth with ASD (age 5-17; 80.8% male youth) completed an online survey.
-Factor analysis and item response theory (IRT) analyses reduced the content to a single factor with 25 items.
-Children with a least mild anxiety (N=116; age 5-17; 79.3% male youth) participated in a comprehensive clinical assessment to evaluate validity and reliability of the 25-item Parent-rated Anxiety Scale for ASD (PRAS-ASD).
+Parents of 990 youth with ASD (aged 5-17 years; 80.8% male) completed an online survey.
+Factor analysis and item response theory analyses reduced the content to a single factor with 25 items.
+Youth with at least mild anxiety (n = 116; aged 5-17 years; 79.3% male) participated in a comprehensive clinical assessment to evaluate the validity and reliability of the 25-item Parent-Rated Anxiety Scale for ASD (PRAS-ASD).

-RESULTS: In the online sample, the mean PRAS-ASD score was 29.04 ± 14.9 (range 0 to 75).
-Coefficient alpha was 0.93.
-The IRT results indicated excellent reliability across a wide range of scores with low standard errors.
-In the clinical sample (N=116), the PRAS-ASD mean was 31.0 +15.6 (range 1-65).
-Pearson correlations with parent ratings of ASD symptom severity, repetitive behavior and disruptive behavior ranged 0.33 to 0.66 supporting divergent validity of the PRAS-ASD.
+RESULTS: In the online sample, the mean PRAS-ASD score was 29.04 ± 14.9 (range, 0-75).
+The coefficient α was 0.93.
+The item response theory results indicated excellent reliability across a wide range of scores with low standard errors.
+In the clinical sample (n = 116), the PRAS-ASD mean was 31.0 ± 15.6 (range, 1-65).
+Pearson correlations with parent ratings of ASD symptom severity, repetitive behavior, and disruptive behavior ranged 0.33 to 0.66, supporting divergent validity of the PRAS-ASD.
 Pearson correlation with a parent-rated measure of anxiety used in the general pediatric population of 0.83 supported convergent validity.
-Forty participants (32 boys, 8 girls; mean age of 11.9 + 3.4) returned at Time 2 (mean =12.2 days) and Time 3 (mean = 24.2 days).
-Intraclass correlation showed test-retest reliabilities of 0.88 and 0.86 at Time 2 and Time 3, respectively.
+A total of 40 participants (32 boys, 8 girls; mean age, 11.9 ± 3.4 years) returned at time 2 (mean, 12.2 days) and time 3 (mean, 24.2 days).
+Intraclass correlation showed test-retest reliabilities of 0.88 and 0.86 at time 2 and time 3, respectively.

 CONCLUSION: The 25-item PRAS-ASD is a reliable and valid scale for measuring anxiety in youth with ASD.